Can Cats Eat Bananas? Are Bananas Safe for My Cat?

 Health Benefits of Bananas

-- Vitamin C has antioxidant properties; this vitamin also increases immunity.
+• Vitamin C has antioxidant properties; this vitamin also increases immunity.

-- Vitamin B6 is a crucial coenzyme for the body and brain.
+• Vitamin B6 is a crucial coenzyme for the body and brain.
 It produces proteins, regulates hormones, keeps the body’s neurotransmitters balanced, and keeps a fluid balance.

-- Folate encourages the development of robust red blood cells.
+• Folate encourages the development of robust red blood cells.

-- Potassium helps maintain healthy cardiac as well as renal function, promotes bone growth, controls fluid levels, and aids in muscle growth.
+• Potassium helps maintain healthy cardiac as well as renal function, promotes bone growth, controls fluid levels, and aids in muscle growth.

-- Healthy bones and teeth require calcium to function properly.
+• Healthy bones and teeth require calcium to function properly.

-- Magnesium promotes healthy bone production and aids in the body’s better use of vitamins and minerals.
+• Magnesium promotes healthy bone production and aids in the body’s better use of vitamins and minerals.

-- Fibre is abundant in bananas, which is good for the digestive system.
+• Fibre is abundant in bananas, which is good for the digestive system.
 By assisting in the movement of food (and hair) through the digestive tract, fibre helps resolve constipation, diarrhoea, and possible obstructions.

 These all appear favourable, don’t they?
 However, bear in mind that cats lack the digestive enzymes necessary for diets high in plants.

-Therefore, the only nutrition a banana supplies to your cat is dietary fibre.
-If your cat is showing indications of wanting to eat bananas, follow these instructions to appease them and keep them secure.
+While bananas are not toxic to cats, there are some risks to consider.
 The first piece of advice is to always speak with your veterinarian before giving your cat any new food/human food.
 Your veterinarian is aware of the specific benefits and drawbacks of each new diet based on your cat’s health.

 Some meals may cause vomiting, diarrhoea, constipation, or other gastrointestinal disturbances in cats that are sensitive to them.
 After your cat eats any unfamiliar foods, be sure to watch it closely.

-- weight loss and increased urination
+• Weight loss and increased urination

-- lacking hunger and unable to jump
+• Lacking hunger and unable to jump

 An allergic reaction may result in itchy skin, a rash, or watery eyes.
 If your cat’s mouth or neck itches, it paws at those areas or rubs against objects.